trefx/5s-crate/0.4-DRAFT/index.md

 }
 ```

-The [root data entity](https://www.researchobject.org/ro-crate/1.2-DRAFT/root-data-entity.html#direct-properties-of-the-root-data-entity) of a Trusted Workflow Run Crate MUST have the @id equal `"./"` (as it is stored within the BagIt ZIP archive).
+The [root data entity](https://www.researchobject.org/ro-crate/1.2-DRAFT/root-data-entity.html#direct-properties-of-the-root-data-entity) of a Five Safes RO-Crate MUST have the @id equal `"./"` (as it is stored within the BagIt ZIP archive).
 It MAY have an additional [`identifier`](https://www.researchobject.org/ro-crate/1.1/metadata.html#recommended-identifiers).

 ### Profile conformance